-I think the most important feature in this release is the HEVC (H.265) support in WebRTC stack because it shows that what Ant Media can do beyond the limits in the industry.
-Of course, there are many more features and improvements such as WebM recording, Unified Plan or PlanB, forcing quality in WebRTC playback, etc. Let me give the highlights for v2.1 and then you can also take a look the whole changelog for sure.
+I think the most important feature in this release is the HEVC (H.265) support in WebRTC stack because it shows what Ant Media can do beyond the limits of the industry.
+Of course, there are many more features and improvements such as WebM recording, Unified Plan or PlanB, forcing quality in WebRTC playback, etc. Let me give the highlights for v2.1 and then you can also take a look at the whole changelog for sure.

 HEVC(H.265) Support in WebRTC Stack

 I think the main question is why it’s important to add HEVC aka.
 H265 support in WebRTC stack.
 The answer is clear: Providing better quality with the same bitrate.

 Let me tell you what we’ve done on the Ant Media Server side.
 We originally use the WebRTC stack implemented by Google and we’ve made it scalable to work on the server-side.
 The recent changes are adding packetization and depacketization of HEVC frames in RTP protocol according to RFC 7789 and adapting these changes to the WebRTC stack.
 We’ve also adapted these changes to the Android WebRTC SDK because most android devices have H.265 decoder to play the H.265 encoded WebRTC Stream.
 Before proceeding with how to test HEVC, let us tell you that HEVC support is an experimental feature for now.